How to solve ANY slide puzzle regardless of its size 15

 Click on the image to see the animation

-2.5 Move the last piece of the column just to the right of it (bottom corner, 2nd position from the left).
+2.5 Move the last piece of the column just to the right of it (bottom edge, 2nd position from the left).

 Click on the image to see the animation